Bird-SR: Bidirectional Reward-Guided Diffusion for Real-World Image Super-Resolution: Method

 \section{Method}

-In this section, we present \textbf{Bird-SR}, a reward–guided diffusion framework for real-world image super-resolution, as illustrated in Figure~\ref{fig:pipeline}.
-The key idea of our approach is to align diffusion-based super-resolution models with the trajectory-level preferences, jointly leveraging synthetic LR–HR pairs and real-world LR images through stable bidirectional reward feedback.
+In this section, we present \textbf{Bird-SR}, a reward-guided diffusion framework for real-world image super-resolution, as illustrated in Figure~\ref{fig:pipeline}.
+The key idea of our approach is to align diffusion-based super-resolution models with the trajectory-level preferences, jointly leveraging synthetic LR-HR pairs and real-world LR images through stable bidirectional reward feedback.